 Our conversations with experts at the Royal Society, the CBI and the OECD, and with school leaders across our network, have affirmed that a fully rounded education is the only way to sustainably narrow the gap and prepare all young people for their futures.

 Whole Education was set up to respond to this concern; that pressures in the system led schools in some places to focus on exam results at the expense of maintaining a fully rounded entitlement.

 Our schools have reported Ofsted’s new emphasis on curriculum gives them ‘the confidence to be braver’.
 Over time it can create a supportive climate for schools to develop sustainable approaches to delivering a whole education.
 This is not a quick fix — it can instead give permission and direction to schools.
+Crucially, it also encourages ambition in schools’ approaches, and can support the development of a mature self-improving system.

-Businesses agree; they report that 90% of school leavers and 50% of graduates are not ready for employment (British Chambers of Commerce survey of businesses)
+Businesses agree; they report that 90% of school leavers and 50% of graduates are not ready for employment (British Chambers of Commerce survey of businesses).

-Crucially, it also encourages ambition in schools’ approaches, and can support the development of a mature selfimproving system.
-The time is now.
 Text taken from WE’s response to the consultation on Ofsted’s new Inspection Framework